Altemir-Ap/resume/README.md

-# resume
+# WebDev Assignment

-Initiale resume project for HDIP
+Resume page for WebDev CA1 at CCT